THE JOY OF BEING A GAY RIGHTS ELDER

 out ( MI HIJO !!!!!!!!) stays with me

-Of course Im still serving up fabulous products , and windows ...50 yrs 's of New York Fashion shows up in our showcases
+Of course Im still serving up fabulous products , windows and events...50 yrs 's of New York Fashion shows up in our showcases and in my heart.

-Peaceful but diligent about the things we say and do ...
+Living Peaceful but diligent about the things we say and do ...
+With God in our life , not society.

 Adios dear DUTCHESS...